travelgateX/documentation-site/content/travelgatex/_index.md

 isDirectory = false
 +++

-Start running your applications using TravelgateX _platform_.
+Run your applications using TravelgateX _platform_.
 {{%custom-children%}}